A Canadian dedicated to service.

 - Canada’s Top Under 30 Pan-Asian Leader in 2014.

-Most recently, Vuong served on the board of the NATO Association of Canada as Vice-President, the Together We Stand Foundation in support of Canada’s military families, and the Council of Presidents at Western where he was Chair of the Dan Management Alumni Advisory Council.
-Vuong was a longstanding member of the United Way’s Speakers Bureau for over 9 years where he has spoken to over 10,000 donors.
+Active in the community, Kevin served as the first non-Indigenous President of the Native Canadian Centre of Toronto’s Board of Directors, one of Canada's original friendship centres and the oldest Indigenous agency in Toronto.
+He was also previously on the boards of the Vietnamese Association of Toronto and the Chinese Canadian National Council of Toronto.
+Most recently, he served on the board of the NATO Association of Canada as Vice-President, the Together We Stand Foundation in support of Canada’s military families, and the Council of Presidents at Western University where he was also Chair of the Dan Management Alumni Advisory Council.